aplomBomb/weekendWorkout1/README.md

-### Take a dirty string of values and random non-alpha-numeric characters and return a balanced checkbook of sorts.
+### Take a dirty string of values and random non-alpha-numeric characters and return a balanced checkbook of sorts, writes to 'results.txt'.

 #### Input: